Stick-slip dynamics in an interleaved system with self-amplified friction: Introduction

 Standard laboratory and theoretical investigations of friction consider two surfaces in contact under applied tangential and normal forces~\cite{Rice1983,gao1994dynamic,Baumberger1996,elmer1997nonlinear,Baumberger1999}.
 The tangential force drives relative sliding, while the normal force, independent of the tangential one, enhances contact strength by increasing both static and dynamic friction.
 However, many real systems—particularly those involving granular, textile, and fibrous materials—consist of complex assemblies of deformable objects with many surfaces in contact at the same time.
-In these systems, structural deformation can convert the traction force into orthogonal components, thereby amplifying the normal load and enhancing frictional resistance.
+In these systems, applying a traction force perpendicular to the normal load can lead to a local increase in the forces perpendicular to the internal contact surfaces.
+This results in an effective amplification of the external normal load, which enhances the overall frictional resistance.
 This geometric conversion mechanism gives rise to distinct friction amplification phenomena.
 A first example is provided by the belt friction, which occurs when a deformable object such as a cable or a belt is wrapped around a rigid body like a rod, as seen in capstans used on ships.
 In these systems, the friction force is generated by the traction that is applied~\cite{jung2008generalized}.
 Recent research proposes that the capstan effect may also underlie the process by which DNA interacts with bacteriophage capsids~\cite{ghosal2012capstan}.
 Another illustrative case is the Chinese finger trap, which relies on a woven helical braid that tightens around the fingers as it is pulled.
 This braiding mechanism is relevant to surgical sutures~\cite{su2012modified} and potentially to the frictional behavior observed in F-actin filament bundles~\cite{brown2015physiological}.
 Multicontact assemblies further involve complex interplay between internal stress distribution, heterogeneities, and overall frictional or cohesive behavior.
 Indeed, different contact surfaces in static traction or relative motion within the assembly may experience variable amounts of normal compression, depending on their specific position.
 For example, we can consider the distribution of internal stresses in fibrous materials, such as ropes~\cite{leech2002modelling,Allan2025-dq,Allan2025-fp} or textiles~\cite{poincloux2018geometry,poincloux2018crackling,schwartz2019structure}, when they are subjected to tensile strain.

 A crucial problem in these systems is relating individual microscopic contact properties to large-scale effects, such as the onset of shear thickening or avalanches in granular systems~\cite{Duran98,Restagno2004}.
 It is also important to mention that the emergent mechanical behavior related to friction amplification in multicontact assemblies has recently been shown to offer many possibilities for the design of metamaterials~\cite{franklin2012geometric,weiner2020mechanics,dreier2025beaded}.